kinkard/valhalla-rs/README.md

 sudo apt-get update && sudo apt-get install -y --no-install-recommends clang pkg-config build-essential cmake libboost-dev liblz4-dev libprotobuf-dev protobuf-compiler zlib1g-dev
 ```

-The [Dockerfile](Dockerfile) with tests and sanity checks can be used as a reference for necessary dependencies and environment setup.

-For more details (and dependencies for other platforms), check the [Valhalla documentation](https://valhalla.github.io/valhalla/building/#platform-specific-builds).
+See the [Dockerfile](Dockerfile) for a complete reference setup, or the [Valhalla documentation](https://valhalla.github.io/valhalla/building/#platform-specific-builds) for other platforms.

 ## License

 This project provides Rust bindings for the Valhalla routing engine and distributes (via [crates.io](https://crates.io/crates/valhalla)) the Valhalla source code.
 The entire project is licensed under the [MIT License](LICENSE).

-The original Valhalla license is also available at [valhalla/COPYING](https://github.com/valhalla/valhalla/blob/master/COPYING).
+The original Valhalla license is available at [valhalla/COPYING](https://github.com/valhalla/valhalla/blob/master/COPYING).